PatternAgents/Haptic_DA7280/examples/embedis/README.md

 ### SCRIPT Notes :

 The embedis WRTIE command only accepts hexadecimal byte values for register address and data, so make sure NOT to use Register names, like "DA7280_SNP_MEM_0", use "0x84" instead.
-  Use a Terminal Emulator program like "TeraTerm" to upload whole files of commands,
-  such as the ones created with the Dialog Semiconductor DA7280 GUI program.
+Use a Terminal Emulator program like "TeraTerm" to upload whole files of commands, such as the scripts created with the Dialog Semiconductor DA7280 GUI program.

 ## Example Contents